 Home equity loans offer wonderful financing opportunities for homeowners because of their flexibility.

-You can use the money you get from a home equity loan to pay for major expenses or life events, to consolidate high-interest debt, to improve your home, or pay for other things like education.
+You can use the money you get from a home equity loan to pay for home improvements, consolidate high-interest debt, or pay for major expenses or life events.

 Improve your home

 You can use a Discover Home Loans home equity loan to improve your primary residence.
 You can kiss the days of wishing for that gorgeous HGTV renovation goodbye, and start your own remodeling project.
 Using the equity you’ve earned to improve your home is a smart way to leverage your funds.
 In fact, some improvement projects can instantly increase your equity by increasing the value of your home.

 High-interest rates on unsecured debts can become a hurdle to becoming debt-free.
 Since home equity loans usually have lower interest rates than unsecured loans, using a Discover Home Loans home equity loan to pay off high-interest debt can be a smart move.
 You may enjoy a lower monthly payment on your new loan.